How to use compost in gardens and landscapes

 For new vegetable beds, add 3–4 inches of compost.
 For existing vegetable beds, add one-quarter to 1 inch of compost per year.

-After you spread the right amount of compost, follow these steps.
+After you spread the compost, follow these steps.

-- Add amendments such as lime and N-P-K fertilizer as needed.
+1. Add amendments such as lime and N-P-K fertilizer as indicated by a soil test.

-- Incorporate the materials into the top 8–12 inches with a digging fork or spade.
-Or, use a rototiller.
+2. Incorporate the materials into the top 8–12 inches with a digging fork, spade or rototiller.

-- Remove debris and chop the soil clods with a rake.
+3. Remove debris and chop the soil clods with a hoe, rake or the back of a shovel.

 Spread the compost over the area to the desired depth.
 Wheelbarrows, 5-gallon buckets, shovels and rakes are useful tools for spreading compost (Figure 5).